davemarong/davemarong/README.md

 # Hey guys✌️

-- 👨‍💻Working as a Dynamics Developer
+- 👨‍💻Working as a Web Developer
 - 🇳Currently learning Node.js
 - 🤓Ask me about React